harmony-one/h/progress/artem-kolodko.md

 2025 Goals:

+In 2025, I aim to advance trading technologies and decentralized markets by enhancing Pump ONE, integrating AI agents, and launching a decentralized perpetual market.

+Pump ONE:
-PumpONE: I will improve Pump ONE by adding new features to make it more convenient for traders: Websockets for faster price updates, AI-generated memecoins right in client application, UI improvements.
+I will introduce features like WebSockets for faster price updates, AI-generated memecoins within the client application, and improved UI for a better trading experience.

+AI Agents Integration:
-AI agents integration: create AI agents based on Eliza, working across multiple protocols, aiming to maximize user returns.
-Autonomous AI agents will assist user to make trading decision, and will support user portfolio rebalancing, based on current market state and price predictions.
+I will create AI agents inspired by Eliza, designed to operate across protocols, assist with trading decisions, and support portfolio rebalancing based on market conditions and price predictions.

+DEX:
-DEX: the goal is to launch decentralized perpetual market, that offers seamless trading with robust liquidity and user-friendly interfaces, build on top of existed products with proven market fits.
+I plan to launch a decentralized perpetual market offering seamless trading, robust liquidity, and user-friendly interfaces, building on proven products.

 ---